man wearing green jacket sitting on stool chair

 Using Sense Memory For Scene Work

-It can take a lot of time to practice this exercise in order to be able to use it for scene work.
+It can take a lot of time to practice this exercise in order to be able to use it for scene work and character development.
 Feel free to explore different memories, or revisit ones that you discover are particularly powerful for you.
-It is all a process of exploration.
+It is all a process of exploration and creative expression.

 man in white dress shirt holding woman in black dress